DevExpress/devextreme-documentation/concepts/05 Widgets/DataGrid/20 Editing/50 Data Validation.md

             <dxi-validation-rule
                 type="stringLength"
                 [min]="3"
-                message="Login should be longer than 3 symbols" >
+                message="Login should be at least 3 symbols long" >
             </dxi-validation-rule>
         </dxi-column>
     </dx-data-grid>